Category Archives: Current Events Berlin

 by Carl Kruse

-Frederick’s is an upscale restaurant-and-bar housed in the historic Kaisersaal of the former Grand Hotel Esplanade.
+For those who have not been, Frederick’s is an upscale restaurant and bar housed in the historic Kaisersaal of the former Grand Hotel Esplanade.
 The space blends Belle-Époque details—soaring ceilings, chandeliers, ornate marble—with contemporary art and a dramatic, wraparoud bar.
 It feels at once grand and playful.
-Fredericks’ is happy to welcome the Ivy Circle for after work cocktails.
+Fredericks’ is happy to welcome the Ivy Circle once again for after work cocktails.

 Complimentary wine while it lasts.
 Cash bar.